autumn-info-442a/Homework1/Homework3.md

 - User cannot add an empty message
 - A warning/alert is displayed if the user attempts to add an empty message
 - Custom messages all belong to the same pool/category
-- Custom messages without a time duration set default to 15 seconds
 - All messages have a character limit of 50

 ### Watch Threshold
 - User can set the videos watched threshold to display a message
 - Videos watched threshold ranges from 1 to 5 videos
-- Custom message is saved by click the “save” button
+- Custom message is saved by click the “add” button
-- User settings are saved when the “save” button is pressed
+- User settings are saved when the “Save All Settings” button is pressed
 - Clicking off the extension’s popup closes it
 - User settings are saved onto the Chrome extension’s local storage
 - Alert is displayed if/when settings fail to save